DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 Although you may not have done any object oriented programming yourself, you probably have used objects, even if you weren't aware of it.
 The C++ standard provides many classes.
-Two of the oldest handle stream formatted input and output: :cref:`std::cin` and :cref:`std::cout`.
+Two of the oldest classes handle stream formatted input and output:
+:cref:`std::cin` and :cref:`std::cout`.

 You should have already encountered code like: